Algebraic K-Theory of infinity-Operads: K K0 of dendroidal sets

 Hence it suffices to check that each group homomorphism $K_0(D_n) \to K_0(D_{n+1})$ is an isomorphism.
 To see this note that $D_{n+1}$ is build as a pushout of the form

 Applying $K_0$ yields a pushout diagram

-where the left vertical morphism is by the preceding lemma \ref{adjoint} an isomorphism.
-Thus also the right vertical morphism is an isomorphism.
+where the left vertical morphism is, by Lemma \ref{adjoint}, an isomorphism.
+Thus the right vertical morphism is an isomorphism too.
 Altogether this shows that the morphism $K_0(D)\to K_0(D_K)$ is an isomorphism of groups.